-Between the eighth and seventh century BC, became an important center of Cortona Etruscan magistrates very likely due to its strategic location that allowed an easy control of the surrounding territories.
+Between the eighth and seventh century BC became an important center of Cortona Etruscan magistrates very likely due to its strategic location that allowed easy control of the surrounding territories.
 The city walls are about three kilometers long and were built by the Etruscans.

-Around the thirteenth century, became a town administered by the highest civil office of city government known as the “mayor”.
-In the fourteenth century, Pope Govanni XXII gave it the status of a diocese.
+Around the thirteenth century, it became a town administered by the highest civil office of city government known as the “mayor”.
+In the fourteenth century, Pope Giovanni XXII gave it the status of a diocese.